 0% Formaldehyde Bamboo Ply

 Oak Writer's Desk

-This piece is a continuation of the theme of the written letter.
-Its function: to entice the individual back to the romance of the pen and paper, and encourage resurgence in the personal and heartfelt scrawl only we can create.
+Originally designed to exhibit at the ICFF 2014 in NY, this piece is another on the theme of the written letter.
+The idea being to entice the individual back to the romance of pen and paper.

 Solid American White Oak

 Some years back, having struggled to find the right mallet for me, I turned myself one paying particular attention to the balance, weight and grip.
 Soon enough fellow woodworkers asked if I could make them similar ones to this weight or that and over the years I have refined the grip a little more.

 This one is my current favourite medium weight, with a Holly head and Laburnum handle.